-- 1. Re-suspend the cell pellet in Hypotonic Buffer and incubate the samples at 4°C for 10 minutes (refer to Table 3 for optimum volume from starting cell number). - 2.
-Centrifuge the hypotonic slurry at 5000xg for 5 minutes at 4°C to collect the nuclei. - 3.
+- 1. Re-suspend the cell pellet in Hypotonic Buffer and incubate the samples at 4°C for 10 minutes (refer to Table 4 for optimum volume from starting cell number). - 2.
+Centrifuge the hypotonic slurry at 5000 x g for 5 minutes at 4°C to collect the nuclei. - 3.
 Discard the supernatant and re-suspend the pellet in Lysis Buffer (ensure the Lysis Buffer has been pre-warmed prior to use to ensure all precipitates are fully dissolved, refer to Table 3) and incubate samples at 4°C for 10 minutes. - 4.
 Sonicate samples until the desired lengths of DNA fragments are achieved (100-500 bp). - 5.
 Centrifuge the samples for 10 minutes at maximum speed at 4°C and transfer the supernatant to a clean dry microcentrifuge tube. - 6.
 Add 1 μl of PIC to the samples and mix. - 7.
 Chromatin samples are now ready for IP.
 Chromatin stocks can be stored at -80°C for a maximum of 2 months.
-It is recommended that the shearing efficiency of each chromatin stock is analysed at this stage.